What Is Data Security?

 Employee education

 One of the leading causes of data breaches is human error.
 The obvious counter is education.
-For an organization that wishes to be successful security-wise, a team that is aware of the risks that might face and how they would be handled is crucial.
+For an organization that wishes to be successful security-wise, a team that is aware of the risks that might be faced and how they would be handled is crucial.

 Password management

 Weak, reused, or old passwords also play a significant role in data breaches.
-It's understandable because today, an average person needs about 100 passwords.
+It's understandable because today, an average person needs about 100 passwords – leading to reliance on the same easy-to-remember passwords for multiple accounts.
 Ensuring that each one is unique and complex is impossible without help from technology.
-Password managers are tools designed to help individuals as well as organizations to create strong passwords and securely store them and access them whenever there's a need.
+Password managers are tools designed to help individuals and organizations create strong passwords, securely store them, and access them whenever there's a need.
 Today's business password managers improve organizational security as a whole and spur productivity with handy features such as autofill and autosave.

 Cloud data security

 Many organizations rely on cloud technologies to carry out daily operations.
 While cloud technology offers significant benefits, it simultaneously opens up additional security risks.
 Misconfigured cloud technology services can lead to data leaks and breaches.
-Therefore, you must take action to ensure that any cloud apps you use are properly configured to limit potential risks.
+Therefore, you must take action to ensure that any cloud apps you use are properly configured to limit potential risks and prepare a robust cloud security strategy for your company.

 Data encryption